punk-security/dnsReaper/providers/readme.md

 The description and provider file name are used to configure the argument parser and help menu.

 The fetch_domains function can take any number of arguments, and these are automatically added to the argument parsers and help menu.
+To make an argument optional, give it a default value.

 For full details on individual providers, please visit [docs](../docs/README.md)